digital-cognition-co-in/Tensors_et_al/README_tfNotes_.md

 X = tf.placeholder(tf.float32,[None,28,28,1]
 # 1 for the GRAY CHANNEL
 # 3 for the RGB
-# None for Image Batch Size
+# None for Image Batch Size - will be passed in at TRAINING TIME.
 # 28 , 28 - Shape of Image Pixels

 W = tf.variable(tf.zeros([784,10]))